 Eric O. Freed, Ph.D.

 Dr. Eric Freed received his Ph.D. in 1990 in the laboratories of Drs.
 Rex Risser and Howard Temin at the University of Wisconsin-Madison and did postdoctoral work with Dr. Temin at UW-Madison in 1991.
 His work in Madison focused on the function of the murine leukemia virus and HIV envelope glycoproteins in membrane fusion and virus entry.
 He joined the Laboratory of Molecular Microbiology at the National Institute of Allergy and Infectious Diseases (LMM/NIAID) in 1992, where he worked with Dr. Malcolm Martin on HIV assembly and entry/post-entry events in the HIV replication cycle.
 In 1997 Dr. Freed was appointed as a Tenure-Track Investigator in LMM/NIAID, and he was promoted to a tenured Senior Investigator position in 2002.
 In 2003 he joined the HIV Drug Resistance Program (HIV DRP, renamed the HIV Dynamics and Replication Program in 2015) as Head of the Virus-Cell Interaction Section and was appointed to the NCI Senior Biomedical Research Service in 2011.
 Dr. Freed was appointed Deputy Director of the HIV DRP in 2014 and Director of the Program in 2015.
-He was an Organizer of the 2004 Cold Spring Harbor Meeting on Retroviruses, 2006 ASCB Conference "Cell Biology of HIV-1 and Other Retroviruses," 2012 Keystone Symposium "Frontiers in HIV Pathogenesis, Therapy and Eradication," 2014 Keystone Symposium "The Ins and Outs of Viral Infection: Entry, Assembly, Exit and Spread," Viruses 2016 Conference "At the Forefront of Virus–Host Interactions," Viruses 2018 Conference "Breakthroughs in Virus Replication," 2018 gp41 Cytoplasmic Tail Structure and Function Workshop, and Viruses 2020 “Novel Concepts in Virology.”
-He also served on the Scientific Committee of the International Retroviral Nucleocapsid Protein and Assembly Symposium in 2013, 2016, and 2019 and the Organizing Committee of the Annual Meeting of the American Society for Virology in 2018.
+He was an Organizer of the 2004 Cold Spring Harbor Retroviruses Meeting, 2006 ASCB Conference "Cell Biology of HIV-1 and Other Retroviruses," 2012 Keystone Symposium "Frontiers in HIV Pathogenesis, Therapy and Eradication," 2014 Keystone Symposium "The Ins and Outs of Viral Infection: Entry, Assembly, Exit and Spread," Viruses 2016 Conference "At the Forefront of Virus–Host Interactions," (Basel, Switzerland) Viruses 2018 Conference "Breakthroughs in Virus Replication," (Barcelona, Spain), 2018 gp41 Cytoplasmic Tail Structure and Function Workshop, Viruses 2020 Conference “Novel Concepts in Virology” (Barcelona), Viruses 2022 Conference “At the Leading Edge of Virology Research” (virtual), and Viruses 2024 Conference “A World of Viruses” (Barcelona).
+He also served on the Scientific Committee of the International Retroviral Nucleocapsid Protein and Assembly Symposium in 2013, 2016, 2019, 2023, and 2025 and the Organizing Committee of the Annual Meeting of the American Society for Virology in 2018.
 He has served as Co-Organizer of the Annual HIV DRP Conference and Annual David Derse Memorial Lecture and Award since 2012 and Organizer of the Annual George Khoury Memorial Lecture since 2014.
-Dr. Freed is the founding Editor-in-Chief of Viruses and was appointed Editor of Journal of Molecular Biology in 2012 and Editor of Recent Advances in HIV-1 Assembly and Release in 2013.
+Dr. Freed is the founding Editor-in-Chief of Viruses and was appointed Editor of Journal of Molecular Biology in 2012.
 He also currently serves on the Editorial Boards of a number of journals, including Journal of Virology, Retrovirology, and Frontiers in Virology, and is an Associate Editor for Science Advances and Fields Virology.
 He was a sitting member of the NIH AIDS Discovery and Development of Therapeutics (ADDT) study section (2012-2017) and served as ADDT Chair from 2015 to 2017.
-He is currently Chair of the CCR Center for Molecular Microscopy Advisory Panel and CCR Cryo-EM Expert Users Committee, Co-Chair of the NIH Virology Interest Group, and Scientific Advisory Board Member of the NIH Center for HIV-1 RNA Studies.
-He is also Co-Director of the University of Maryland Virology Program and an Adjunct Professor in the Department of Cell Biology and Molecular Genetics at the University of Maryland, College Park.
+He is Co-Director of the University of Maryland Virology Program and an Adjunct Professor in the Department of Cell Biology and Molecular Genetics at the University of Maryland, College Park and Adjunct Professor at the University of Delaware.
+Dr. Freed is a member of the Pittsburgh Center for HIV Protein Interactions (PCHPI) and the Behavior of HIV in Viral Environments (B-HIVE) Center and is a member of the Scientific Advisory Board of the Center for Structural Biology of HIV RNA (CRNA).
 Dr. Freed received the NCI Mentor of Merit Award in 2010 and the NCI Women Scientists Advisors Mentoring and Leadership Award in 2021 for excellence in mentoring and guiding the careers of scientists in all stages of their careers.
 He received the Outstanding Science Alumni Award from Penn State University in 2014 and the NCI Research Highlights Award in 2016.
 In recognition of his outstanding contributions to the field of retrovirology, Dr. Freed was awarded the KT Jeang Retrovirology Prize in 2018 and the Ohio State University Center for Retrovirus Research Distinguished Research Career Award in 2020.
-He was elected to Fellowship in the American Academy of Microbiology in 2019 and was appointed to the Pittsburgh Center for HIV Protein Interactions in 2020.
+He was elected to Fellowship in the American Academy of Microbiology in 2019.
+He delivered a plenary lecture at the 2024 Conference on Retroviruses and Opportunistic Infections (CROI) and a keynote address at the 2024 Cold Spring Harbor Retroviruses Meeting.

 Job Vacancies